borup3/CSharp-IRC-Client-WPF/README.md

 ## Download

-You can download the last built binary here: http://thecode.cafe/download/CodeCafe_IRC.exe.
+You can download the binary here: http://thecode.cafe/download/CodeCafe_IRC.zip.
 It may not be up-to-date with the code (in which case you should compile it yourself).
+Last build: June 6, 2017

 ## Information